Install the dependencies

 ./configure \ --lua-suffix=jit \ --with-lua=/usr/local/openresty/luajit \ --with-lua-include=/usr/local/openresty/luajit/include/luajit-2.1

-Now that OpenResty and other third-party dependencies are installed, we can use Luarocks to install Kong's Lua sources:
+Now that OpenResty is installed, we can use Luarocks to install Kong's Lua sources:

 $ git clone [email protected]:Mashape/kong.git $ [sudo] make install # this simply runs the `luarocks make kong-*.rockspec` command

 If you are using Postgres, please provision a database and a user before starting Kong, ie: